 NURSERY.
-A place where the primary activity is the growing of plants, trees and shrubs for sale.
+A place where the primary activity is the growing of plants, trees, and shrubs for sale.

 NURSING OR CONVALESCENT HOME.
-A home, institution, building or residence, public or private, whether operated for profit or not, presently licensed pursuant to the Ohio Statutes, which provides maintenance, personal care or nursing to ill, physically infirm, convalescing, or aged persons who are not related by blood or marriage to the operator.
-The definition of nursing or convalescent home does not include hospitals, clinics or similar institutions which are devoted primarily to the diagnosis and treatment of the sick or injured.
+A home, institution, building, or residence, public or private, whether operated for profit or not, presently licensed pursuant to the Ohio Statutes, which provides maintenance, personal care, or nursing to ill, physically infirm, convalescing, or aged persons who are not related by blood or marriage to the operator.
+The definition of nursing or convalescent home does not include hospitals, clinics, or similar institutions which are devoted primarily to the diagnosis and treatment of the sick or injured.
+This definition shall not include a Substance Use Disorder Treatment Facility.